Plant stem

 A stem is one of two main structural axes of a vascular plant, the other being the root.
-It supports leaves, flowers and fruits, transports water and dissolved substances between the roots and the shoots in the xylem and phloem, stores nutrients, and produces new living tissue.
-The stem can also be called halm or haulm or culms.
+It supports leaves, flowers and fruits, transports water and dissolved substances between the roots and the shoots in the xylem and phloem, engages in photosynthesis, stores nutrients, and produces new living tissue.
+The stem can also be called the culm, halm, haulm, stalk, or thyrsus.

 The stem is normally divided into nodes and internodes: